-Pay-per-click is the marketing strategy while see PC, also known as cost-per-click, is the amount of money that your brand is going to spend for this advertising.
+Pay-per-click is the marketing strategy, while CPC, also known as cost-per-click, is the amount of money that your brand is going to spend on this advertising.

 Read more: Best PPC Ad Networks (Top 12)

-You’ll find a lot of jargon and industry specific terminology in the world of PPC advertising.
-We’re going to cover a few of the most common terms, so you can chat like a marketing pro.
+You’ll find a lot of jargon and industry-specific terminology in the world of PPC advertising.
+We’ll cover a few of the most common terms, so you can chat like a marketing pro.

 - SERP—A Search Engine Results Page is where your PPC advertising is going to be displayed.
 The best place to be is the first page of results on search engines like Google and Yahoo.

-- SEM—Search Engine Marketing is the bigger picture that PPC marketing plays a major role in.
-SEM also includes organic website placement
+- SEM—Search Engine Marketing is the bigger picture where PPC marketing plays a major role.
+SEM also includes organic website placement.

 - CPC—This is the Cost Per Click.
 This is what your company pays for PPC advertising.
 It’s determined based on a simple equation: